suman-iitr/LWC-Traning/README.md

 # LWC-Traning
-This folder is used to give examples while providing Lightning Web Component knowlwdge sharing with Friends.
+This folder is used to give examples while providing Lightning Web Component knowledge sharing with Friends.